minosvasilias/godot-dodo/README.md

 This aims to provide much more robust language-specific models that can be used to reliably generate code that compiles on first try.

+## Demo

+To try out the pre-trained models, you can use the [inference_demo.ipynb](demo/inference_demo.ipynb) notebook.

+In order to use that notebook on Google Colab, follow [this link](https://colab.research.google.com/github/minosvasilias/godot-dodo/blob/main/inference_demo.ipynb).

 ## Dataset Generation

 Due to this approach relying on human-created data, we scrape GitHub repositories using the GitHub search API.